slamora/brackets-wiki/Pull-Request-Process.md

 7. The reviewer starts the review immediately after assigning it to themselves.
 8. There’s an expectation from both ends that communication won’t stall for more than a few days (see the Daily Pull Request Report section below)

-In general, our goal is that no one should have to wait more than a week (barring someone being unavailable for a time and stating so in the pull request comments.)
+In general, our goal is that no one should have to wait more than a week or so (barring someone being unavailable for a time and stating so in the pull request comments.)

 A pull request can have a "Discussion" label to designate that it is not really intended for landing and not subject to the normal timing constraints.